Overview

 - A UK 2:1 honours degree, or its international equivalent, in biological, biochemical, forensic science or veterinary sciences or a related science discipline.

-- We may also consider your application if you have a minimum of 3 years’ work experience in a related scientific area, for example molecular biology research/ forensics laboratory work.
+- It may also consider your application if you have a minimum of 3 years’ work experience in a related scientific area, for example molecular biology research/ forensics laboratory work.
 You may be admitted to certificate level only in the first instance.
 Please contact the programme team to check before you apply.

 Make sure you meet all requirements

-Visit official programme websiteTuition Fee
+Visit programme websiteTuition Fee

 -